achtbytes/.github/profile/README.md

 - Dive into our platform and explore features and more on our [repository](https://github.com/achtbytes).

 :incoming_envelope: **Contact**<br>
-&emsp;&emsp;    Feel free to reach out to us on [LinkedIn](https://linkedin.com/company/achtbytes/about) or here on GitHub.
+&emsp;&emsp;Feel free to reach out to us on [LinkedIn](https://linkedin.com/company/achtbytes/about) or here on GitHub.

 *We are a dedicated Team bringing expertise in IoT protocols, web technologies, containerization, and Azure-related services.*